Monster Job Ads: Best Practices

 ✓Certified Public Accountant

 If on-site, enter the primary location where the employee will work.
 Provide the street address, city, state, ZIP code, and country.
-“Jobs near me” is a very popular search, so it’s important to be clear about your location if applicable.
+“Jobs near me” is a very popular search, so it’s important to be clear about your location.

 Dos & Don’ts: